ottomata/kasocki/README.md

 - make kafka functions in utils.js work with KafkaConsumer metadata instead of consumer to make testing easier.
 - iron out kafkaEventHandlers + docs
-- pluggable buildMessages function to allow for users to customize the way messages are augmented with kafka meta data.
-  This would allow us to not couple mediawiki/event-schemas meta subobject with non mediawiki specific Kasocki.
 - look into lodash for some fanciness.
 - Filter for array values
 - filter glob wildcards?